-Jefferson River Canoe Trip
+Overnight Jefferson River Canoe Trip

 The Jefferson River Canoe Trail retraces by water an essential segment of the Lewis and Clark National Historic Trail along the entire length of the Jefferson River in southwest Montana.

 The Lewis and Clark Expedition towed dugout canoes up the Jefferson River in 1805 in search of a navigable water route to the Pacific.
 Most present-day travelers prefer to follow the trail in reverse, floating down the Jefferson River in search of fun and fishing.
 The entire length of the river is Class I water, suitable for beginning paddlers, except during runoff season in spring.
-We expect to hit the end of the high water season, when water levels are dropping, yet the river is still moving pretty fast.

 The Canoe Trail includes a network of multipurpose backcountry campsites on public lands on the Jefferson River.
 The public may float into these sites for primitive camping along the river.
 At each camp there are opportunities for such activities as bird watching, mushrooming, hiking, and fishing.

-This canoe trip is not a formal class, but rather a fun adventure that is open to friends and family, members of the Jefferson River Canoe Trail, all Green University interns, members of the Bozeman Kayaking and Canoeing Meetup Group and anyone else with basic camping skills who would like to come along.
+This canoe trip is not a formal class, but rather a fun adventure that is open to friends and family, members of the Jefferson River Canoe Trail, Green University students, members of the Bozeman Kayaking and Canoeing Meetup Group and anyone else with basic camping skills who would like to come along.

 In lieu of a fee for the float trip, we would be grateful for generous donations to the Jefferson River Canoe Trail to support our work to secure additional public campsites along this segment of the Lewis and Clark National Historic Trail.

 A Tradition of Open Space and Open Access